Photographs: Celebrate Christmas by Helping Homeless Near You

 NEWS JUNKIE POSTDec 25, 2012 at 9:30 am

-Before becoming the merchant’s holiday, Christmas, or the winter solstice celebration in pagan civilizations, was a time for reflecting and being grateful for what you had.
-It is, however, hard to be merry when you have nothing at all.
-In 2013, thousands of people will become homeless in America: children, women, entire families.
-They will be living in squalor, relying on private and religious charity.
-Homelessness has reached an epidemic proportion in the United States.
-It is not only a symptom of a broken social system, but also a shame for a nation that is a signatory to the Universal Declaration of Human rights.
-But photographs speak louder than words to express the suffering, the anguish, the loss of dignity endured by million of people in every city of the US.
-The homeless are invisible to some people, but they don’t realize that becoming destitute in our current social Darwinist context can happen to any of us.
+Before becoming the merchant’s holiday, Christmas, or the winter solstice celebration in pagan civilizations, was a time to reflect and be grateful for what one had.
+But when you have nothing at all, it is hard to be grateful and merry.
+Next year, thousands more people will become homeless in the United States: women, entire families, and mostly children.
+They will live in squalor and rely on private and religious charity.
+In the US, homelessness has reached an epidemic proportion.
+This is not only a symptom of a broken social system, but also a shame for a nation that is a signatory to the Universal Declaration of Human rights.
+Wealth inequality, together with the sort of extreme poverty that forces millions to live on less than $2 a day are fast growing.
+For the millions of homeless people in cities of the US, photographs express the loss of dignity, anguish, and suffering louder than words.
+The homeless are invisible to some people who do not understand that, in our current social-Darwinist context, and with the ravages of climate change, anyone may become destitute at any time.

 Editor’s Note: All photographs by Gilbert Mercier.